100% Satisfaction Guarantee

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Brower have been found, including Brewer, Bruer, Bruyere, Brewyer, Breuer, Brower and others.

 First found in Devon where they were found "at the time of the Domesday Survey and founded Tor Abbey."
-Henry de Briwere is generally thought to be one of the first recorded there, held five fees in Devon during the reign of King Stephen (1135-1154.)
+ANother source provides more detail.
+"Of 32 Praemonstratensian monasteries in England, that of Torre, founded and endowed by William de Brewer in 1196, was by far the richest; it was dedicated to Our Holy Saviour, the Virgin Mary, and the Holy Trinity. " Henry de Briwere is generally thought to be one of the first recorded there, held five fees in Devon during the reign of King Stephen (1135-1154.)

 This web page shows only a small excerpt of our Brower research.
 Another 341 words (24 lines of text) covering the years 120 and 1200 are included under the topic Early Brower History in all our PDF Extended History products.